port-labs/port-agent/README.md

 #### ArgoWorkflow Example

-This example helps internal developer teams to submit an [Argoworkflow](https://argoproj.github.io/workflows/) using Port's self service actions.
+This example helps internal developer teams to submit an [Argo Workflow](https://argoproj.github.io/workflows/) using Port's self service actions.
 In particular, you will create a blueprint for `argoWorkflow` that will be connected to a backend action.
 You will then add some configuration files (`invocations.json`) to control the payload and submit your Argo Workflow directly from Port using the sync execution method.

-Create the following blueprint, action and mapping to trigger the submition of a workflow.
+Create the following blueprint, action and mapping to trigger the submission of a workflow.

 <details>
 <summary>Blueprint</summary>